Maclean-D/UndetectableAIDiscord/README.md

 npm install
 ```

-You need at Node.js version 14 or higher
+You need Node.js version 14 or higher

 3. Configure the `keys.env` file: